tim-smart/effect-rx/README.md

   }),
 }) {}

-// Create a RxRuntime from a Layer const runtimeRx: Rx.RxRuntime<Users, never> = Rx.runtime(Users.Default)
+// Create a AtomRuntime from a Layer const runtimeAtom: Atom.AtomRuntime<Users, never> = Atom.runtime(Users.Default)

-// Rx's work by reference, so we need to use Rx.family to dynamically create a
+// Atom's work by reference, so we need to use Atom.family to dynamically create a
-// set of Rx's from a key.
+// set of Atom's from a key.
 //
-// Rx.family will ensure that we get a stable reference to the Rx for each key.
+// Atom.family will ensure that we get a stable reference to the Atom for each key.
 //
-export const userRx = Rx.family((id: string) =>
+export const userAtom = Atom.family((id: string) =>
-  runtimeRx.rx(
+  runtimeAtom.atom(
     Effect.gen(function* () {
       const users = yield* Users
       return yield* users.findById(id)